 Canonical tags are one of the most important SEO tags.
 Yet, they are often misunderstood.

-In this post, we’ll explain what canonical tags are and how to use them correctly to avoid duplicate content.
+Read what they are and how to use them correctly to avoid duplicate content.

 Contents: